nikarichardson/yurtzy/ReadMe.md

 <img src="https://66.media.tumblr.com/0747c4bf4ec67c243ecd2d2b9f612e90/d4d94426805716f4-b5/s1280x1920/79decc3c555719442d33714c45de8ff9e0cd9043.png" align="right" width="350" height="200">

 ## Website
 The site is live at <a href="http://www.yurtzy.com">Yurtzy.com</a>.
 This is the official site.
-Not all functionalities are fully integrated with the frontend.
+Frontend and backend are not integrated yet.
 The `backend site` is hosted through Heroku at <a href="https://yurtzy.herokuapp.com/">yurtzy.herokuapp.com</a>.
 Essentially, the `backend site`</a> only returns JSON objects for each endpoint.
 For more views of the site, you can also look at the `Screenshots` folder.

 ## Installing Dependencies
 Use `pip3 install requirements.txt` to download the requirements for this app.
 It is recommended to use a <a href="https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/">virtual environment</a>.
 The file `setup.sh` contains all of the environment variables.